PiwikPRO/react-native-piwik-pro-sdk/README.md

 *Requires Audience Manager*

 The Audience Manager stores visitors’ profiles which have data from a variety of sources.
 One of them can be a mobile application.
-It is possible to enrich the profiles with more attributes by passing any key-value pair e.g. gender: male, favourite food: Italian, etc. It is recommended to set additional user identifiers such as email or User ID which will allow the enrichment of existing profiles or merging of profiles rather than creating a new profile.
+It is possible to enrich the profiles with more attributes by passing any key-value pair e.g. gender: male, favourite food: Italian, etc. It is recommended to set additional user identifiers such as [email](#user-email-address) or [user ID](#user-id) which will allow the enrichment of existing profiles or merging of profiles rather than creating a new profile.
 For example, if the user visited the website, performed some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and afterwards started using a mobile application, the existing profile will be enriched only if the email was set.
 Otherwise, a new profile will be created.

 For sending profile attributes use `trackProfileAttributes` method: